Title I

 Evidence of Successful Completion (what a successful outcome looks like… “how you will know” you’ve accomplished this component). |

-Create a single, shared evidence documentation sheet to be used by the Semester Priority 1a team as evidence of completion of each action item. |
+Create a shared evidence documentation sheet to be used by the Priority 1 team as evidence of each action item. |

 Linda Sehlmeier |

-23-24 action item evidence sheet, 24-25 Fall semester plan action items
+Fall 25 semester plan action items and dates. |

 |